hashgraph/hedera-mirror-node/docs/design/nft.md

   - `account_id` should not display when the NFT has been deleted.
   - This endpoint should return a 409 for tokens that are not of type `NON_FUNGIBLE_UNIQUE` with a message that indicates that this endpoint is not valid for this token type.
-  - `metadata_base64` should be base64 encoded before returning.
+  - `metadata` should be base64 encoded before returning.

 ```json
 {